Strength of Minibatch Noise in SGD: Applications

 \subsection{Failure of the $\lambda-S$ scaling law}

-One well-known fact in deep learning training is that one can scale $\lambda$ linearly as one increases the batch size $S$ to achieve high-efficiency training without hindering the generalization performance; however, it is known that this scaling law fails when the learning rate is too large, or the batch size is too small.
+One well-known technique in deep learning training is that one can scale $\lambda$ linearly as one increases the batch size $S$ to achieve high-efficiency training without hindering the generalization performance; however, it is known that this scaling law fails when the learning rate is too large, or the batch size is too small \citep{goyal2017accurate}.
 In \cite{Hoffer2017}, this scaling law is established on the ground that $\Sigma \sim \lambda/S$.
 However, our result in Theorem~\ref{thm: Sigma label} suggests the reason for the failure even for the simple setting of linear regression.
 Recall that the exact $\Sigma$ takes the form:

 for a scalar $\lambda$.
 One notices that the leading term is indeed proportional to $\lambda/S$.
 However, the discrete-time SGD results in a second-order correction in $S$, and the term proportional to $1/S^2$ does not contain a corresponding $\lambda$; this explains the failure of the scaling law in small $S$, where the second-order contribution of $S$ becomes significant.
+To understand the failure at large $\lambda$, we need to look at the term $G_\mu$: